SeunginLyu/SoftSys-daalloc/spec.md

 ## Api:
 `int shvec_create()`
-Creates a new shvect and returns its `int shvect_id`
+Creates a new shvect and returns its `int shvec_id`

 `shvec_set(int id, int index)`
 Set a value at `index` of shvector `id`